 Saffron tea can help manage weight by curbing appetite and reducing cravings, making it easier to maintain a healthy diet.

-Research suggests that saffron promotes satiety, assisting individuals to feel full longer, which may lead to a reduction in overall food intake.
 Including saffron tea as part of a balanced diet could assist with weight management goals.

 8. Eye Health